What does the LifeNet program provide?

 Who’s on the LifeNet Team?

-More than just a single caseworker, each adult’s LifeNet Team consists of an array of people who have experience in understanding and meeting the needs of adults on the autism spectrum:
+More than just a single caseworker, each LifeNet adult is supported by a team of people who have experience in understanding and meeting the needs of adults on the autism spectrum:

-- Personal Advocate – licensed social work case manager
+- Personal Advocate (clinical case manager) – licensed occupational therapist or clinical social worker

 - LifeNet Program Director – overall administrator and ombudsman